 © Copyright 2017 SJGP-AEQ All rights reserved

-This workbook's basic approach rests on the belief that an educated learner is best served by
+This workbook's basic approach derives from our experience that an educated learner is best served

 WAAE proposal is divided into six segments: What, Who, Why, How, When, Extra.